ClaraRuna/NxDeckGantt/README.md

+> [!IMPORTANT]
+> The project was moved to https://gitlab.opencode.de/wuerzburg/deck2gantt

 # Nextcloud Deck Gantt

 Simple web interface using FrappeGantt to show and edit Nextcloud Deck Board cards in gantt format